joemaller/version-everything/README.md

 ### .version-everything.js dotfile

 Following the lead of projects like [Webpack][] and [ESLint][], version-everything can also be configured using a JavaScript dotfile.
 While this introduces another file to the project, it offers additional configuration options, can be documented in place and keeps package.json cleaner.

+A project's .version-everything.js file should be a sibling of the project's package.json file.

 The basic schema of the config file should look something like this: